shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/ADC/ADC_DualModeInterleaved/readme.txt

 On each DMA request (two data items are available) two bytes representing two ADC-converted data items are transferred as a half word.
+The converted data is stored in the uhADCDualConvertedValue variable.
 The data transfer order is similar to that of the DMA mode 2.

 A DMA request is generated each time 2 data items are available